Your Name: William “Billy” D. Almond, FASLA

 Business Address: 242 Mustang Trail Suite 8 Virginia Beach 23452

-Industry: Design Consultants: Landscape Architecture (Residential and Commercial), Civil Engineering, Surveying
+Industry: Design Consultants: Landscape Architecture (Residential and Commercial), Site Engineering, Surveying

 How many people does the company employ?
 28